 The focus of the Summer Crisis Program is to provide cooling assistance to persons 60 years of age and older or to those with a certified medical condition.
 The program provides a one-time benefit to eligible Ohioans with bill payment assistance during the summer months.

-The Electric Partnership Program (EPP) helps eligible Ohioans reduce their electricity usage in their home.
-The EPP provider performs in-home audits and installs appropriate electric energy efficiency measures to reduce electric usage.
+The Electric Partnership Program (EPP) helps eligible Ohioans reduce their electricity usage in their homes.
+The EPP provider performs in-home audits and installs appropriate electric energy efficiency measures to reduce electricity usage.
 Customers also receive information on how they can reduce their electric use and improve their home’s efficiency.

-The Ohio Energy Credit (OEC) Program is for permanently disabled state residents who are 65 years of age or older.
-This programs allows these residents to receive an increased Energy Assistance benefit beyond what they would receive under the HEAP energy assistance program.
+The Ohio Energy Credit (OEC) Program is for permanently disabled state residents 65 years of age or older.
+This program allows qualifying residents to receive an increased Energy Assistance benefit beyond what they would receive under the HEAP energy assistance program.

 The Home Weatherization Assistance Program (HWAP) provides eligible Ohioans with weatherization measures to improve the energy efficiency of their homes and reduce their energy costs based on the NEAT computerized energy audit.
 Ohioans eligible for HWAP will receive a home inspection to identify necessary services.
 To be eligible for HWAP, households must be at or below 200% of the federal poverty guidelines.